Pzqqt/Magisk_Manager_Recovery_Tool/README.md

 ## Note
 - 1.Only supported arm & arm64 architecture.
 Not supported x86 & x64 architecture.<br>
+- 2.Will get stuck at rec for some device(such as Xiaomi 8).
+This is a bug in Aroma Installer binary file and I can not fix it.<br>

 ## Reference
 - <a href="https://github.com/chenxiaolong/DualBootPatcher/tree/master/utilities">DualBootUtilities</a>(framework)<br>